blen-hadgu-web/northstar-learning-library/README.md

 **Archetype C: The Curation & Discovery Portal**

-The planned application includes:
+The application includes:

-- A persistent search and navigation header
+- A persistent global header and semantic navigation
-- A filter sidebar
+- A responsive filter sidebar
+- An asymmetric resource-card catalog
-- A responsive catalog area
+- A featured learning path
-- Resource-card grids
+- Supporting guides, courses, and toolkits
-- Comparison and saved-resource tools
+- Future comparison and saved-resource tools

 ## Project Structure